pirminis/torn-city-visual-enhancements/README.md

 - Weapon and armor bonus icons have increasesed contrast.
 - Weapon and armor images have increased contrast.
 - Auction page has pagination bar moved up and previous/next buttons glued to the left/right.
+- When pressing "Use another" (item) link in the items page, the row does not change height anymore.
+That means you can spam "Use another" link.

 ## Installation
 Install the "Tampermonkey" browser plugin first.